pkage/blog/_posts/2022-03-11-docker-arm-amd64.md

 tags: programming devops
 ---

+# Building amd64 Docker Images on ARM in 2022

 Building a Docker image on ARM can be a bit hairy, as if you're not careful you can end up building a fully-ARM version of your package which runs locally but potentially not on Intel-based servers.
 It used to be a pain in the butt to